PyTorchTL/LA_MSDA/README.md

   --source_name_list      the samples of multi-source domains --target_name_list      the samples of target domain
 ```
-It provides the network structure of LA-MSDA, which mainly including stage1 (feature extraction), Stage 2 (local label-based alignment), and stage 3 (global optimization)
+It provides the network structure of LA-MSDA, which mainly including stage1 (feature extraction), Stage 2 (local label-based alignment), and stage 3 (global optimization).
 ```
 ./LAMSDA_Modules/mutil_sources_modules.py
 ```